joaquinelio/litul-crud/README.md

 A panel with buttons.
 That's it.
 For
   CRUD operations  and
-  DB search/show/navigation
+  DB search/navigation

 JUST the buttons.
 No form editions, No sql nor callback code here.
 That's on you, dev.

 These buttons have a behaviour althougth.
-They show up, hide, enable/disable themselves automatically depending on: panel status (idle, showing, editing) and the functions actually implemented by dev (create, read, update, delete, nav)
+They show up, hide, enable/disable themselves automatically depending on:
+  +panel status (idle, showing, editing) and
+  +the functions actually implemented by dev (create, read, update, delete, nav)

 Custom buttons can be added.
 Pretty rigid.
 Not a tool for creating new stuff